Monster Seafood Wars, 2020.

 The joy of watching movies at a film festival is the unparalleled sense of discovery, of deciding to watch a movie based only on a title, a still image, and a two-sentenced description at most.
 At a time where going to the movies unspoiled by endless trailers and an expansive press tour is all but impossible, nothing beats taking a chance of a weird-sounding movie and discovering it’s an entertaining gem.
-This is to say that, the moment I read the title and saw the promotional image for Monster Seafood Wars during the 2020 Fantasia Film Festival (taking place online this year), I was hooked.
+This is to say that, the moment I read the title and saw the promotional image for Monster Seafood Wars during the 2020 Fantasia Film Festival, I was hooked.

 Director and co-writer Minoru Kawasaki, the madman behind absurdist Japanese movies as The Calamari Wrestler and Executive Koala, puts on his culinary hat and presents a delicious platter of Kaiju cinema parodies he calls “Monster Gourmet.”
 If you ever watched Godzilla and thought “man, I really want to take a bite out of that giant monster tail” then boy, is this movie for you.
 Instead of a metaphor for nuclear power, or how humanity is destroying the environment, or any of those serious topics, Monster Seafood Wars imagines a world where giant mollusks can eradicate world hunger just as easily as they can destroy Tokyo.
 If you miss having practical creature costumes in your Kaiju movies, Kawasaki and his team revive the art of kigurumi tokusatsu with incredibly detailed costumes for his seafood monsters, while his script more than makes up for the obviously low budget with some razor-sharp jokes about people going crazy for kaiju meat.